 Bearing this in mind, let us consider, again, the case of dream memory.
 We have been focussing on memories of dreams about nonoccurrent events, and we saw above that such memories are not truth-apt.
-This leaves us with the four possibilities illustrated in Fig. 7.1: the memory might be authentic or inauthentic, and, regardless of whether it is authentic or inauthentic, it might be faithful or unfaithful.
-In a case of divergence between the perspective adopted in the dream and that adopted in the memory of the kind discussed in Sect.
-7.4, the memory will be inauthentic, but it ory cannot be true, it cannot be faithful, but it can be authentic; authenticity thus provides the only available standard of accuracy.
+This leaves us with the four possibilities illustrated in figure 1: the memory might be authentic or inauthentic, and, regardless of whether it is authentic or inauthentic, it might be faithful or unfaithful.
+In a case of divergence between the perspective adopted in the dream and that adopted in the memory of the kind discussed in section 4, the memory will be inauthentic, but it may nevertheless be faithful, which is, if the argument given above is right, all that is required for its being successful.
+Taking the accuracy of the dream itself into account complicates things somewhat.
+It is not the case that, if the dream was inaccurate, then a subsequent memory will necessarily be unfaithful if it is authentic, for authenticity is compatible with the subtraction of content, and it might be that the content in virtue of which the dream was inaccurate is not present in the memory.
+But, if the dream was accurate, then a subsequent memory will necessarily be faithful if it is authentic.